 It is with regret that I find it necessary to write in these cases.
 However, I am unable to join the majority because its opinion goes too far on too little, while my dissenting brethren do not go quite far enough.
-Nor can I agree with the Court's criticism of the present practices of police and investigatory agencies as to custodial interrogation.
-The materials it refers to as "police manuals" are, as I read them, merely writings in this field by pro-
+Nor can I join in the Court's criticism of the present practices of the police and investigatory agencies as to custodial interrogation.
+The materials referred to as "police manuals" i are not shown by the record here to be the official manuals of any police department, much less in universal use in crime detection.
+Moreover, the examples of police brutality mentioned by the Court are rare exceptions to the thousands of cases that appear every year in the law reports.
+I am proud of our police agencies-all the way from municipal and state forces to the federal bureaus.